JuliaPackaging/BinaryBuilder.jl/docs/src/index.md

 For example, the building environment is sandboxed and uses a fixed tree structure, thus having a reproducible [build path](https://reproducible-builds.org/docs/build-path/).
 The toolchain used by `BinaryBuilder.jl` also sets some [environment variables](https://reproducible-builds.org/docs/source-date-epoch/) and enforces [certain compiler flags](https://reproducible-builds.org/docs/randomness/) which help reproducibility.

-While `BinaryBuilder.jl` does not guarantee to always have reproducible builds, it achieves this goal in most cases and for the vast majority of the supported platforms.
+While `BinaryBuilder.jl` does not guarantee to always have reproducible builds, it achieves this goal in most cases.
 Reproducibility in `BinaryBuilder.jl` includes also the generated tarballs: they are created with [`Tar.jl`](https://github.com/JuliaIO/Tar.jl), which takes [a few measures](https://github.com/JuliaIO/Tar.jl/blob/1de4f92dc1ba4de4b54ac5279ec1d84fb15948f6/README.md#reproducibility) to ensure reproducibility of tarballs with the same git tree hash.
 If you rebuild multiple times the same package, with the same version of BinaryBuilder, the generated tarball which contains the main products (i.e. not the log files which are known not to be reproducible) should always have the same git tree hash and SHA256 sum, information which are printed to screen at the end of the build process and stored in the `Artifacts.toml` file of the [JLL package](@ref JLL-packages).